aniketh703/Weather_forcast/README.md

 # Weather_forcast
-The provided code demonstrates a Python script that retrieves weather forecast data from the Weather API, formats and prints the forecast, and saves it to a file.
+The project demonstrates a Python script that retrieves weather forecast data from the Weather API, formats and prints the forecast, and saves it to a file.
 It imports the necessary modules (json, os, datetime, timedelta, requests)
 1. `get_weather_forecast(location)`: Retrieves the weather forecast data for a specified location from the Weather API.
 It takes a location parameter and returns a list of tuples, each containing the forecast data for a specific day.

 2. `print_forecast_table(forecast_data)`: Prints the weather forecast table for the given forecast data.
 It takes the forecast data as input and displays the forecast information in a table format.